mathigon/textbooks/content/sequences/content.md

     x-gesture(target=".golden-art")

 {.caption} The Greek sculptor Phidias is said to have used the Golden ratio when designing the _Parthenon_ in Athens.
-The first letter of his name, φ, is the symbol we now use for the golden ratio.
+The first letter of his name, `φ`, is the symbol we now use for the golden ratio.

 ::: column(width=320)